arebee/MarkDownTest/samples/2/1_Scenarios for Interception.markdown

 + Self calls, that is, calls in which a (potentially different) method on the same class is invoked, are not intercepted except when you are using virtual method interception.

 # Alternatives to Using Unity Interception #
-<a name="intro_alternatives" href="#" xmlns:xlink="http://www.w3.org/1999/xlink"><span /></a>Alternatives to using Unity to intercept objects may include the following:
+Alternatives to using Unity to intercept objects may include the following:
 + One of the aspect-oriented programming (AOP) frameworks available from third-party suppliers, such as the Spring Framework ([http://www.springframework.net/](http://www.springframework.net/))
-+ Traditional techniques for adding features such as logging, caching, authorization and validation to the members of a class—for example, using custom code or the ASP.NET server controls
++ Traditional techniques for adding features such as logging, caching, authorization and validation to the members of a classâ€”for example, using custom code or the ASP.NET server controls

 # More Information #
 For more information about Unity interception and policy injection, see the following topics: